fu5ha/grayolson.me/content/blog/posts/ultraviolet-0.6.md

 * `glam` - 6.4543 *ns*
 * `ultraviolet` 0.5 - 7.4728 *ns*
 * __`ultraviolet` 0.6 - 6.1521 *ns*__

+*This is an apples-to-apples comparison, all three just using standard scalar f32s, not wide-style SIMD types.*

 Finally, support for [mint](https://github.com/kvark/mint) landed for most scalar types, which is great for interoperation between `ultraviolet` and other Rust math crates, as well as making it easier to use `ultraviolet` with [ggez](https://github.com/ggez/ggez).